jiggyflyjoe/odin-recipes/README.md

 # odin-recipes

-This repository is intended for my use with The Odin Project's assignment to build a Recipes Website!
+This repository is intended for my use with The Odin Project's assignment to build a Recipes Website.

 With this project I will be demonstrating my ability to create the website by hand using HTML, Git, GitHub.com, and Visual Studio Code.